 a.
 Participant Election.
 Unless otherwise determined by the Committee, a Participant may elect to deliver shares of Common Stock (or have the Company withhold Shares acquired upon exercise of an option or SAR or deliverable upon grant of restricted stock or vesting of restricted stock units or deferred stock units or the receipt of Common Stock, as the case may be) to satisfy, in whole or in part, the amount the Company is required to withhold for taxes in connection with the exercise of an option or SAR or the delivery of restricted stock upon grant or vesting or the receipt of Common Stock, as the case may be.
 Such election must be made on or before the date the amount of tax to be withheld is determined.
 Once made, the election shall be irrevocable.
-The fair market value of the shares to be withheld or delivered will be the Fair Market Value as of the date the amount of tax to be withheld is determined.
-In the event a Participant elects to deliver or have the Company withhold shares of Common Stock pursuant to this Section 12.a, such delivery or withholding must be made subject to the conditions and pursuant to the procedures set forth in Section 6.b with respect to the delivery or withholding of Common Stock in payment of the exercise price of options.
+The fair market value of the shares to be withheld or deliver or have the Company withhold shares of Common Stock pursuant to this Section 12.a, such delivery or withholding must be made subject to the conditions and pursuant to the procedures set forth in Section 6.b with respect to the delivery or withholding of Common Stock in payment of the exercise price of options.